r-muresan/bequest-interview-question-1/README.md

 `npm run start` in both the frontend and backend

-### Follow this Medium Artcile to get your local ssl certificates.
+### Follow this Medium Artcile to get your local ssl certificates:

 https://medium.com/@coxpert/get-https-working-in-windows-10-11-with-localhost-dev-environment-8fc5e5c63652